Motion graphics tips & tricks

 Quick chromatic aberrations

 Want that cool chromatic edge look?
-Here’s a quick way to do it.
-Start by adding an adjustment layer above your footage, then slap on the 3D Glasses effect.
-In the settings, set both the Left View and Right View to that same adjustment layer, then change 3D View to Balanced Colored Red Blue.
+Here’s a quick way of doing it: add an adjustment layer over your footage, then apply the 3D Glasses effect.
+In the settings, set both the Left View and Right View to the same adjustment layer, and change the 3D View to Balanced Colored Red Blue.

-Now for the fun part — play around with Scene Convergence and Balance until you get just the right amount of color shift.
-It’s a super simple trick for adding a bit of glitchy, chromatic style!
-Finally, add a Transform effect and scale everything up a bit to get rid of the black edges.
+Now, the fun part — start playing with Scene Convergence and Balance until it’s just the right amount of color shift.
+It’s super easy trick to give that little glitchy chromatic plus.
+Finally, add a Transform effect and scale it all up a bit to get rid of black edges.

 Here’s a quick trick for adding that cool chromatic aberration effect in After Effects!
 First, add an Adjustment Layer above your footage.
 Then, apply the 3D Glasses effect to it.
 Set both the Left View and Right View to the same adjustment layer, and choose Balanced Colored Red Blue for the 3D View.
 Now, just tweak the Scene Convergence and Balance settings to get the perfect color separation effect.